cedar-policy/cedar-docs/docs/json-format.md

 # Programmatic creation of policies using JSON<a name="json-format"></a>
 {: .no_toc }

-You can use the Cedar `Policy::to_json()` method to retrieves the specified policy formatted as a [JSON](https://json.org) structure.
-You can also use the `Policy::from_json()` method to construct a policy.
+You can use the Cedar `Policy::to_json()` method to convert the specified policy into a [JSON](https://json.org) document.

+You can also use the `Policy::from_json()` method to convert a JSON document into a new Cedar policy.
 This gives you another option for programmatically constructing or parsing your policies.

-The JSON format used by these methods is described in this topic.
+The JSON document format you receive or submit using either of these methods is described in this topic.

 ***Example***